sean3z/cncnet-api/README.md

 * GET `/ladder/:game/player/:player` will return most data for given `:player`

 ###### Clan Endpoints
 URL `/ladder/:game/clan/:clan` is used for the following methods.
-Each of these endpoints require authorization similar to Player Authentication.
+Most of these endpoints require authorization similar to Player Authentication.
-* `GET`  will return most data for the given `:clan`
+* `GET`  will return most data for the given `:clan` (does not require Auth)
 * `PUT` create the given `:clan`
 * `POST` will `join`, `part` or `modify` (supplied to `method` query) the given `:clan`
 * `DELETE` permanently delete the given `:clan`